BBC Broadcasting House

 - Teacher £6.25

-- Blue Peter Badge holders: only available to badge holders aged 16 and under (with a badge and badge winner's card) when accompanied by a full paying adult – free
+- Blue Peter Badge holders: only available to badge holders aged 16 and under (with a badge and badge winner's card) when accompanied by a full paying adult – free by calling our group booking and access requirements line.

 The tour is not ideal for children under 9 years old – though they will be welcomed.
 This restriction is because BBC Birmingham does not make programmes for children/young people so the programmes talked about may not seem relevant.